Check-In-SKP/API/README.md

   }
 }
 ```
-Replace the placeholders with your specific settings.

 ### Step 2: Create the Database
+1. Launch PostgreSQL.
-Open PostgreSQL and create a new database named 'CheckInDB'.
+2. Create a new database named 'CheckInDB'.

 ### Step 3: Run Entity Framework Commands
-In the .NET CLI or the Package Manager Console in Visual Studio, run the following Entity Framework commands to set up the database:
+Execute these Entity Framework commands using the .NET CLI or the Package Manager Console in Visual Studio:

+1. build the project:
 ```
 dotnet build
 ```

+Add the initial migration:
 ```
 dotnet ef migrations add InitialCreate --project src/Infrastructure --startup-project src/API --output-dir Data/Migrations
 ```

+Update the database:
 ```
 dotnet ef database update InitialCreate --project src/Infrastructure --startup-project src/API
 ```

 ### Step 3: Start the project
-Configure your startup settings to run the API as a single startup project.
+Set the API as the single startup project in your development environment.
 Now you're ready to run the API.
 ```
 dotnet run --project src/API